brightsole/bg-sushi-go/README.md

   1. Scoring algorithm is **fully random.** not ideal
   2. Players unable to activate specials that have been previously played
   3. players with different AI unable to be passed in to the `setup` function
-  4. Evaluating score has bugs
+  4. Evaluating score is not done
       1. include `roll` scoring
       1. include `special` scoring